 Step 4: Calculate Recessed Lights Spacing Between Walls

-Placing pot lights near the walls is a tricky installation that many overlook.
-If done incorrectly, you’ll start to see dark edges and cast shadows.
+Placement pot lights near the walls is a tricky installation that many overlook.
+If you calculate the pot lights spacing incorrectly, you’ll start to see dark edges and cast shadows.
 To avoid these effects cut the distance between each light in half.
 So, if your pot lights are 8′ apart, then lights should be 4′ from the wall.

 Step 5: Measure the Width of The Room